National emblem of Indonesia: Rice and cotton

 In the lower left quarter, on a white background, are a gold-and-white paddy and cotton.
 There are 17 seeds of rice and 5 cotton buds.
 These represent the fifth Pancasila principle, the principle of "Social Justice for the Entire People of Indonesia".
-The rice and cotton represent sustenance and livelihood.
+The rice and cotton represent sustenance and livelihood and also of industries, a symbol of food and non-food crops grown and cultivated in the country.
+Rice is a staple food among Indonesians while cotton-related industries form part of Indonesia's non-food production for consumer products.

-Garuda Pancasila song
+Mars Pancasila

-The Garuda Pancasila song was composed by Sudharnoto as a patriotic song to commemorate the Indonesian struggle.
+The Mars Pancasila (lit.
+'Pancasila March'), colloquially and significantly better known by its incipit Garuda Pancasila, was composed by Sudharnoto as a patriotic song to commemorate the Indonesian struggle.